 2. You Believe In Yourself

 When starting a creative business you have to believe in yourself.
 Yes, we all have self-doubt and if that’s the case… get into a good coaching group or private coaching and surround yourself with like-minded people that can encourage you and pull you up.
 We all need mentors.

 3. You Have A Good Market For Your Product

 You must have a good market for what you’re selling whether it be furniture, painting supplies or yourself for that matter.
 Who is your market?
 Is it Nancy Jo down the street or a customer in another state.
 These are things you will need to know.
-Nancy Jo is my fictitious friend that I refer to in my business group.
-THE Creative Makers TRIBE
+Do some research and know who your market is.

 4. You Have A Plan For A Creative Business

 5. You Have a Brand Idea

 You will need to brand your creative business and for some of you, that brand is yourself.
 Know your strengths and what sets you apart from others.
 Be unapologetic-ally to you!
 You are who you are for a reason and God made you perfect just the way you are.
 Go with your strengths.

 6. You’re Not Afraid To Learn